Mark Golding

-Mark Jefferson Golding (born 19 July 1965) is a Jamaican attorney, investment banker, and politician who has been Opposition Leader of Jamaica and President of the People's National Party since November 2020, following the 2020 Presidential Election.
-He was a member of the Senate of Jamaica from 2007 to 2017 and served as Minister of Justice from 2012 to 2016.
-He was elected as Member of Parliament for South St Andrew in 2017 and is a member of the People's National Party (PNP).
+Mark Jefferson Golding (born 19 July 1965) is a Jamaican politician, who has been Leader of the Opposition of Jamaica and President of the People's National Party (PNP) since 2020.

+Previously an attorney-at-law and investment banker, Golding was a member of the Senate of Jamaica from 2007 to 2017 and served as Minister of Justice from 2012 to 2016 in the government of Portia Simpson-Miller.
+He was elected as Member of Parliament for South St Andrew in a by-election in 2017.

-On 7 November 2020, Mark Golding was elected as the 6th president of the PNP after polling 1740 delegate votes to defeat Lisa Hanna who polled 1440 in an election that saw 96% voter turnout amongst delegates in the 2020 People's National Party leadership election.
+On 7 November 2020, Mark Golding was elected as the 6th president of the PNP after polling 1,740 delegate votes to defeat Lisa Hanna who polled 1,440 in an election that saw 96% voter turnout amongst delegates in the 2020 People's National Party leadership election.

-Career
+Early life

+Golding was born in 1965 in Mona, St Andrew, Jamaica at the University Hospital of the West Indies.
+He is the younger of two children born to Patricia (née Levy) and Sir John Golding.
+His mother was born in England, the daughter of a Jamaican doctor from Westmoreland Parish and his Australian wife.
+His father was born in England and moved to Jamaica in 1953 where he became a pioneering orthopaedic surgeon and rehabilitation physician.
+His paternal grandparents were Lithuanian Jews who arrived in the United Kingdom in the 1890s.

+Golding later recalled that he "grew up on the university campus in the 1970s, at a time when progressive thinking, and the anti-apartheid movement were powerful currents around me and I have always had a progressive orientation as a youth coming up."
+Golding was educated at Mona Prep, Campion College, Jamaica, Marlborough College, University of Oxford and University College London.

-Business
+Business career

 Golding was admitted to the bar in 1990 and joined the Hart Muirhead Fatta Law firm.

-In 1993, He co-founded Dehring Bunting & Golding Limited, Jamaica's first private sector investment bank which became one of the leading financial institutions in the Caribbean.
+Golding co-founded Dehring Bunting & Golding (DB&G) in March 1992, alongside Christopher Dehring and Peter Bunting, and served as company secretary.
+DB&G was Jamaica's first privately owned investment bank.
+In June 1994, DB&G were appointed by the National Investment Bank of Jamaica to handle the divestment of $150 million of shares in the domestic airline Trans-Jamaican Airlines.
+In December 1994, he told the Financial Gleaner that the Money Lending Act should be repealed or amended, because it was "an inhibition to the progress of the commercial paper market."

 Over the course of his career, Golding has served as a director at GraceKennedy Limited Caribbean Information, Credit Rating Services Limited, and the Bank of Nova Scotia under Scotia Limited.
 Golding is also the chairman of the Mona Rehabilitation Foundation and of Arnett Gardens F.C.
 In 2010, Golding co-founded Proven Investment Limited, a publicly listed investment company.